danielritchie/docker-proxy-relay/README.md

 danielritchie/docker-proxy-relay
 ==================

 A docker container to act as a transparent relay for forwarding traffic to an HTTP proxy.
-Will redirect all docker containers outgoing traffic on port 80 to the _proxy-relay-container_, as well as act as a transparent relay for external/remote traffic.
+Will redirect all docker containers outgoing traffic on port 80 to the _docker-proxy-relay_ container, as well as act as a transparent relay for external/remote traffic.

 It uses [redsocks](https://github.com/darkk/redsocks) to forward requests to a proxy.
 NOTE: [go-any-proxy](https://github.com/ryanchapman/go-any-proxy) may be an alternative.